osisoft/Edge-Data-Store-Docs/content/index.md

 * Configuration – Use REST or the EdgeCmd tool to configure EDS as a whole or each component individually and to view the current configuration

 EDS requires an endpoint to connect to REST APIs on the local device, which is shown outlined in blue in the diagram.
-By default, the endpoint uses port 5590; however, it can be configured to use another port.
+By default, the endpoint uses port 5590; however, you can configure it to use another port.

 Orange arrows show data flowing into EDS and blue arrows show data flowing out of EDS.